wisr/building.wisr.io/src/pages/start-the-conversation-with-discussions/index.md

 ![Gif of admin deleting a post](./admin-deleting-a-post.gif)

-When you delete a member’s post, we will send an email to that member notifying them that their based has been deleted and include the reason you specified.
+When you delete a member’s post, we will send an email to that member notifying them that their post has been deleted and include the reason you specified.

 ## Example Topics and Posts